INQUIRELAB/7nm-FinFet-Spiking-Neuron-Simulations/README.md

    - **Tip:** Make sure all connections terminate in the middle of the red pads on each transistor.

 2. **Finfet Model:**
-   - The Finfet model is derived from the Arizona State University ASAP PDK.
+   - The Finfet model is derived from the Arizona State University ASAP PDK. (https://github.com/The-OpenROAD-Project/asap7)
    - Spice files have been modified for compatibility with NGSpice.
    - **Important:** Ensure that the associated spice files are located in the NGSpice local run directory.

 3. **Spice Symbols:**
-   - In Xschem, spice commands are output on the local UI relative to the circuit layout.
+   - In Xschem, spice commands are on the local UI relative to the circuit layout.
    - Access the "commands" symbol through the “place part” tool.
    - **Note:** Most relevant circuit components can be found in the `ngspice` directory within the parts tool.